theobald-software/kb.theobald-software.github.io/content/_archive/erpconnect-services_how-to-create-an-ecs-service-application.md

 ---
 layout: page
-title: How to create an ECS Service Application
+title: ERPConnect-Services - How to create an ECS Service Application
 description: How to create an ECS Service Application
 permalink: /:collection/:path
 weight: 1